Naso di cane

 Naso di cane (also known as A Dog's Nose) is a 1986 Italian crime-drama television miniseries, written and directed by Pasquale Squitieri and starring Luca De Filippo.
 It is loosely based on a novel of the same name written by Attilio Veraldi, who also collaborated on the screenplay.

 Plot

+Due to a series of unfortunate circumstances, Ciro Mele, nicknamed "Naso 'e cane" (Dog Nose), kills a dangerous Camorra boss.
+Despite the lack of evidence, the police start an investigation into him.
+Ciro has a police commissioner friend who tries to persuade him in vain to leave the area.
+However, Ciro will be ultimately killed during a shootout.